marrecluse/marrecluse.github.io/_posts/2025-06-01-building-this-site:-using-jekyll.md

 tags: [jekyll, chirpy, github pages, personal site, open source]
 ---

-I was planning for building the personal portfolio site for the couple of months, now finally I am on the www with my Building this site has been a rewarding experience for me, not just technically, but also emotionally — it’s a representation of who I am, what I’ve learned, and what I aim to share with the world.
+I was planning for building the personal portfolio site for the couple of months, now finally I am on www.
+Building this site has been a rewarding experience for me, not just technically, but also emotionally — it’s a representation of who I am, what I’ve learned, and what I aim to share with the world.

 ## Why Jekyll and Chirpy?